keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 The following optional Keypom arguments are exposed for each individual method in the `fcData` alongside the required receiverId, methodName, attachedDeposit etc.

-They tell Keypom where to inject certain Keypom parameters into for each function call.
+They tell Keypom where to inject certain parameters for each function call.

-- `accountIdField`: The name of the account that is claiming the linkdrop
+- `accountIdField`: The name of the account that is claiming the linkdrop.
 - `dropIdField`: The [`dropId`](../../../keypom-sdk/interfaces/Drop.md#dropid) of the drop that the claim is being called on.
 - `keyIdField` The unique identifier, [`keyId`](../../../keypom-sdk/interfaces/KeyInfo#keyid), of the key that is being used to claim.
 - `funderIdField` the `accountId` of the person funding the drop.